Genesys Predictive Routing for Sales (SL06) for Genesys Engage on premises

 |Increased Revenue||Machine learning-based matching of sales reps to prospects based on sales value directly increases revenue.|

 Consider a retail bank that wants to upsell credit cards to its existing customers.
-Depending on the customer attributes (such as age or income), the bank wants to maximize both the conversion rate and the credit limit that the customer will accept, resulting in a higher overall revenue.
+Depending on the customer attributes (such as income), the bank wants to maximize both the conversion rate and the credit limit that the customer accepts, resulting in a higher overall revenue.
 This use case is based on a measure of sales revenue driven from a Sales reporting application (such as CRM).

-In this use case, we assume that a customer interaction is associated to a credit card offer, either from the explicit customer intention (from IVR, web, or mobile) or from a business rule (such as next best action, which is out of scope of this use case).
+The underlying premise of this use case is that a customer interaction is associated to a credit card offer, either from the explicit customer intention from IVR, web, or mobile or from a business rule such as next best action.
+Next best action is out of scope of this use case.

 The Contact Center Manager or Business owner wants to increase overall revenue generated per agent.
-The Predictive Routing solution can assist in achieving this objective.
+The Predictive Routing solution can help with achieving this objective.

 - Uses machine learning, a subset of Artificial Intelligence, to compare feedback of the actual outcome with the predicted outcome, helping to improve future agent-to-customer matches.